bolgu/mvp-application/README.md

 The application is based on a multi project Gradle build so the application can be automatically built using Gradle - the build tool used by Grails 3.
 This application is available online and the deployment is done automatically to AWS cloud in a Continuous Deployment style using Jenkins on this location: http://application.eu-central-1.elasticbeanstalk.com

 There is a dependency of *mod-sandbox* in *web-sandbox*:
-We have to edited the *build.gradle* and added the dependency:
+We have edited the *build.gradle* and added the dependency:

     nano web-sandbox/build.gradle

-And was added before *dependencies* section:
+We added this before *dependencies* section:

     grails {
         plugins {